ivycat/posts-in-page/README.md

 * `[ic_add_posts ignore_sticky_posts='no']` - Show sticky posts too (they're ignored by default).
 * `[ic_add_posts paginate='yes']` - use pagination links (off by default)
 * `[ic_add_posts label_next='Next' label_previous='Previous']` - Customize 'Next' and 'Previous' labels used by pagination
+* `[ic_add_posts post_status='private']` - Show posts with the specified status.
+By default it shows only posts with 'publish' status.
+To select multiple statuses, separate them with commas like so: `post_status='private,publish'`.

 Or any combination of the above.